Kathy McCormack

-Katheryn McCormack (born February 16, 1974) was a member of the 1998 Canadian Olympic women's team that participated in ice hockey at the 1998 Winter Olympics, winning a silver medal.
+Katheryn McCormack (born February 16, 1974) is a retired ice hockey forward who played for the Mississauga Ice Bears, Oakville Ice, and the Canadian national team.
+She was a member of the 1998 Canadian Olympic women's team that participated in ice hockey at the 1998 Winter Olympics, winning a silver medal.
 She played with the Canadian National team from 1997 to 2001.